Seoul court to rule on Samsung scion Lee in bribery trial

 South Koreans, who once applauded the chaebols for catapulting the country into a global economic power, now criticise them for holding back the economy and squeezing smaller businesses.

+"If Lee receives a heavy sentence, it can be seen as the shattering of the 'too-big-to-jail' trend of the past."

-Lee's father was convicted of tax evasion in 2009, and had a 3-year sentence suspended, with judges citing his "contribution to the country's economic development" and his "patriotism through business enterprise from job creation."
+Lee's father was convicted of tax evasion in 2009, and had a 3-year sentence suspended, with judges citing his contribution to economic development and "patriotism through business enterprise from job creation".
 He was pardoned four months after the final ruling.

 South Korea's new president, Moon Jae-in, who replaced the disgraced Park after a May 9 election, has pledged to rein in the chaebols, empower minority shareholders and end the practice of pardoning corporate tycoons convicted of white-collar crime.

-Lee's trial has gripped the nation, and Friday's closed courtroom verdict will be witnessed mainly by lawyers and Samsung officials.
-Around 30 members of the public will attend, having won seats through a lottery.

-The ruling is expected to affect the verdict in Park's own corruption trial, expected later this year, as prosecutors argued the two took part in the same act of bribery.
+The ruling is expected to affect the verdict in Park's own corruption trial, expected later this year, as prosecutors argued she and Lee took part in the same act of bribery.

 Prosecutors have also indicted top Samsung executives over the bribery scandal, including Choi Gee-sung, who headed the corporate strategy office, dubbed the 'control tower'.
 It has since been disbanded, and Choi has resigned.